Is a High Mileage Oil Filter Worth It?

 High mileage oil filters and motor oil, which fight corrosion and other problems caused by combustion gases, can be especially useful in older cars.
 Here's how (and why) they work.

 Considering switching to a high mileage oil filter?

 Old cars can actually benefit more from high mileage oil filters and motor oil than newer models.
 Combustion gases always leak past the piston rings and into the oil (even in new engines).
 The gases then condense to form corrosive acids.
 New engine oil contains enough acid neutralizers, anti-corrosion agents, detergents and foam inhibitors to counteract the effects of normal blow-by.
 But the extra blow-by in older engines causes the additives to wear out sooner.
 That’s where high mileage (HM) oil comes in handy.

 HM oils (about 75¢ more per litre) are formulated to handle the extra load and are well worth the money.
 To get even greater protection, add a high-mileage oil filter, too.
 High-mileage filters contain a capsule of additive gel that dissolves slowly over a 5,000-kilometre period.
 So it continually feeds new additives into the oil.
 Together, HM oil and an HM filter add less than $7 to the cost of an oil change.
 It’s a good investment to keep your old wreck running longer.

-Now that you know about high mileage oil filters, find out how to do an oil change yourself.
+Now that you know about high mileage oil filters, try this simple hack so you’ll never miss another oil change.